javascript-tutorial/en.javascript.info/1-js/11-async/04-promise-error-handling/article.md

   }); // without .catch at the end!
 ```

-In case of an error, the promise state becomes "rejected", and the execution should jump to the closest rejection handler.
-But there is no such handler in the examples above.
+In case of an error, the promise becomes rejected, and the execution should jump to the closest rejection handler.
+But there is none.
 So the error gets "stuck".
 There's no code to handle it.

-In practice, just like with a regular unhandled errors, it means that something has terribly gone wrong.
+In practice, just like with a regular unhandled errors in code, it means that something has terribly gone wrong.

 What happens when a regular error occurs and is not caught by `try..catch`?
-The script dies.
+The script dies with a message in console.
 Similar thing happens with unhandled promise rejections.

-The JavaScript engine tracks such rejections and generates a global error in that case.
+JavaScript engine tracks such rejections and generates a global error in that case.
 You can see it in the console if you run the example above.

 In the browser we can catch such errors using the event `unhandledrejection`: